pankleks/pm2-health/README.md

 > All alerts are grouped in single mail

-To learn how to define probe for your app see: http://pm2.keymetrics.io/docs/usage/process-metrics/
+To learn how to define PMX probes for your app see: http://pm2.keymetrics.io/docs/usage/process-metrics/

 ### Mail template